 3. Submit your podcast

-On the following screen, hit “Submit to Spotify”.
-Castos will automatically send your show’s information to Spotify for review.
+On the following screen, hit “Submit to Spotify.”
+Castos will automatically send your show’s RSS feed and other information to Spotify for review.
 Once the podcast is approved by Spotify, it will appear on their platform with all of your show’s details.

-And that’s it, you’ve officially submitted your podcast to Spotify in just three clicks.
+And that’s it!
+Your Spotify podcast submission is complete!
+You’ve officially submitted your podcast to Spotify in just three clicks.